Irys-xyz/irys-improvement-proposals/README.md

 -   Provide necessary details
 -   Engage with feedback and comments
 -   Update based on community input
--

-## nsure it doesn't conflict with existing proposals or implementations
+-   Ensure it doesn't conflict with existing proposals or implementations

 ## Submission process